-&lt;sup>11The Organisation of Economic Co-operation and Development (OECD) defines foreign direct investment (FDI) as "A category of cross-border investment made by a resident in one economy (the direct investor) with the objective of establishing a lasting interest in an enterprise (the direct investment enterprise) that is resident in an economy other than that of the direct investor.
-The 'lasting interest' is evidenced when the direct investor owns at least 10 percent of the voting power of the direct investment enterprise" (OECD 2008).
+11 The Organization of Economic Cooperation and Development (OECD) defines foreign direct investment (FDI) as: "A category of crossborder investment made by a resident in one economy (the direct investor) with the objective of establishing a lasting interest in an enterprise (the direct investment enterprise) that is resident in an economy other than that of the direct investor.
+The 'lasting interest' is evidenced when the direct investor owns at least 10% of the voting power of the direct investment enterprise" (OECD, 2008).